srishtijaju19/srishtijaju19/README.md

 ## Hi there 👋

 My name is Srishti!
-I have experience as Data Scientist for over 5 years, interested in all things Data Science
+Interested in all things Data Science
 - 🔭
 - 🌱
 - 📫 How to reach me: ...